-The Free Plus Shipping model is a popular and profitable funnel type where you offer the front-end product for free, and collect the shipping costs.
+The Free Plus Shipping model is a popular and profitable funnel type where you offer the front-end product for free and only collect the shipping costs.

 Although this funnel leads to an inrush of new customers and a boost in revenue, most eCommerce businesses are not using it because of the expensive tools you need to build one.

-In this post, I'll show you some examples of free plus shipping offers so that you can reverse engineer your funnel and we'll also see how to build it at a minimal cost.
+In this post, we'll show you some examples of free plus shipping offers so that you can reverse engineer your funnel.
+We'll also see how to build it on your WooCommerce store at a minimal cost and earn maximum profits.

 Stores usually have a catalog of products.
 The shoppers come, pick what they like and buy it when they want.
 As a store owner, you have no control over the products they purchase or the average order value of a sale.